 - 1 tsp. salt

-- 3 tbsp. arrowroot starch
+- 3 tbsp. tapioca starch (or arrowroot starch)

 - ½ cup water

-- 4 cups frozen corn, thawed
+- 4 cups frozen sweet corn, thawed

 - 1 can black beans, rinsed and drained